azurite/Dungeon-Generator/README.md

 At the moment Each type has the following stats:

-  1. enemy: baseHealth health, attack, toNextLevel
+  1. enemy: baseHealth, health, attack, toNextLevel
   2. health: heal, xp
-  3. weapon: weaponName damage xp
+  3. weapon: weaponName, damage, xp
   4. nextlvl: null